Convergence Movement: Background

-In 1973, Campus Crusade for Christ missionary Peter E. Gillquist (1938–2012) of Chicago established a network of house churches throughout the United States of America, aiming to restore a primitive form of Christianity, which was called the New Covenant Apostolic Order.
-Researching Christian history, Gillquist and his colleagues found sources for this restoration in the writings of the early Church Fathers.
-This led the New Covenant Apostolic Order to practice a more liturgical form of worship than in their previous evangelical background.
+In 1973, Campus Crusade for Christ missionary Peter E. Gillquist (1938–2012) of Chicago established a network of house churches throughout the United States of America—aiming to restore a primitive form of Christianity, which was called the New Covenant Apostolic Order.
+Studying Christian history, Gillquist and his colleagues found sources for this restoration in the writings of the early Church Fathers.
+This led the New Covenant Apostolic Order to practice a more liturgical form of worship than in their previous evangelical Protestant background.

 In 1977, "The Chicago Call" was issued by the National Conference of Evangelicals for Historic Christianity, meeting in Warrenville, Illinois.
 Led by Robert E. Webber (Assoc.
 Professor of Theology at Wheaton College), along with Peter Gillquist, Thomas Howard, Richard Holt, Donald Bloesch, Jan Dennis, Lane Dennis, and Victor Oliver, the conference discussed the need for evangelical Protestants to rediscover and re-attach to the Christian Church's historic roots.
 The conference issued several documents which together are known as "The Chicago Call."
 Components of the document include: "A Call to Historic Roots and Continuity; A Call to Biblical Fidelity; A Call to Creedal Identity; A Call to Holistic Salvation; A Call to Sacramental Integrity; A Call to Spirituality; A Call to Church Authority; and A Call to Church Unity."

 In 1979, the Evangelical Orthodox Church was organized.
 The belief of needing apostolic succession and the historic episcopacy led most members of Evangelical Orthodoxy to join the Antiochian Orthodox Christian Archdiocese of North America in 1987.
 Others later joined the Orthodox Church in America.

 In 1984 Charisma magazine—one of the most influential magazines of the Charismatic Movement—published an article by Richard Lovelace entitled, "The Three Streams, One River?"
 (Sept 1984).
 Lovelace approvingly noted the trend of Catholics, Evangelicals, and Charismatic and Pentecostal Christians moving closer together.

 Robert Webber's 1985 book—Evangelicals on the Canterbury Trail: Why Evangelicals are Attracted to the Liturgical Church—documented the stories of six evangelical Protestants who, for various reasons, had transitioned to the Protestant Episcopal Church in the United States.
 Publication of this book stirred up a great deal of interest in the evangelical Protestant press, generating numerous reviews in Christianity Today and other widely read evangelical publications.